Guidance on the information sharing measures in the Economic Crime and Corporate Transparency Act 2023

 Introduction

-1. The purpose of this guidance is to support anti-money laundering (“AML”) regulated firms, within Schedule 9 of the Proceeds of Crime Act 2002 (POCA), to utilise the new information sharing provisions introduced by the Economic Crime and Corporate Transparency (ECCT) Act 2023.
-These measures came into force on the 15th of January 2024, meaning firms can now share under these new provisions.
+1. The purpose of this guidance is to support anti-money laundering regulated firms (“AML regulated firm”), within Schedule 9 of the Proceeds of Crime Act 2002 (POCA), to utilise the new information sharing provisions introduced by sections 188 and 189 of the Economic Crime and Corporate Transparency Act (ECCTA) 2023 (“measures”).
+These measures came into force on the 15th of January 2024, meaning AML regulated firms can now share information under these new measures.

-2. These measures have been put in place to provide greater clarity and comfort to regulated firms to share relevant customer information, either directly or indirectly through a third-party intermediary.
+2. These measures have been put in place to provide greater clarity and comfort to AML regulated firms to share relevant customer information for the purposes of preventing, detecting or investigating economic crime, either directly between each other or indirectly through a third-party intermediary.
 These new measures are voluntary.

-4. Regulated firms, statutory supervisors, professional body supervisors, and trade bodies are advised to consider how they can apply the overarching principles in this guidance to develop a consistent approach to sharing within their wider sector.
+4. AML regulated firms, statutory supervisors, professional body supervisors, and trade bodies are advised to consider how they can apply the overarching principles in this guidance to develop a consistent approach to sharing within their wider sector.

 Policy intent

-5. Private sector bodies do not need statutory authority to share information, though, when sharing personal data, they do need a lawful basis for this under UK GDPR.
+5. Private sector bodies do not need statutory authority to share information, though, when sharing personal data, they do need a lawful basis for doing so under the UK GDPR.

-6. However, the Government recognised that prior to the ECCT Act, AML regulated firms wanting to share customer information on economic crime were concerned that in doing so they might be liable for possible breaches of confidentiality.
+6. However, the Government recognised that prior to ECCTA, AML regulated firms wanting to share customer information for the purposes of preventing, detecting or investigating economic crime were concerned that in doing so they might be liable for possible breaches of confidentiality and civil liability.

-7. To ensure that information is shared in as many cases as possible, the Government has introduced these new information sharing measures to disapply civil liability for regulated firms, who are already identified as having specialist economic crime responsibilities, when they share customer information with one another.
+7. To ensure that information is appropriately shared in as many cases as possible, the Government has introduced these measures to disapply both obligations of confidentiality and civil liability for AML regulated firms, who are already identified as having specialist economic crime and AML responsibilities, when they share customer information with one another, directly or indirectly through a third-party intermediary.
+The measures do not enable the disclosure of privileged information or information that could contravene UK GDPR.

-8. Through regulated firms using the measures to share information, they will gain a network view of the economic crime risk linked to their services and platforms.
-Firms will therefore have a greater ability to take upstream preventative action and disrupt illicit activity.
+8. AML regulated firms using the measures to share information directly or indirectly will gain a network view of the economic crime risk linked to their services, products and platforms.
+AML regulated firms will therefore have a greater ability to take upstream preventative action and disrupt illicit activity and can engage other AML regulated firms to take similar action.

-9. If a wide range of firms across sectors utilise these measures, regulated firms will have richer information sources when undertaking their reporting obligations.
-This will increase the accuracy of suspicious activity and fraud reporting.
+9. If a wide range of AML regulated firms across sectors utilise these measures, they will have richer information sources when undertaking their reporting obligations.
+This will increase the effectiveness and accuracy of suspicious activity reporting and fraud reporting.

 Direct and indirect sharing

-10. These provisions will allow for the disapplication of civil liability for direct sharing of customer information, for the purposes of investigating, detecting, and preventing economic crime, between all businesses in the anti-money laundering “Regulated Sector”.
+10. These measures will allow for the disapplication of confidentiality and civil liability for direct sharing of customer information, for the purposes of preventing, detecting or investigating economic crime, between AML regulated firms.

-11. The provisions also allow for indirect sharing of customer information through a third-party intermediary between:
+11. The measures also allow for the indirect sharing of customer information through a third-party intermediary between:

-- businesses in the financial sector (deposit taking bodies, electronic money institutions and payment institutions)
+- businesses in the regulated sector (deposit taking bodies, electronic money institutions, payment institutions, cryptoasset exchange providers and custodian wallet providers)

 - large or very large law firms